Standard Written Form

 The Standard Written Form or SWF (Furv Skrifys Savonek) of the Cornish language is an orthography standard that is designed to "provide public bodies and the educational system with a universally acceptable, inclusive, and neutral orthography".
 It was the outcome of a process initiated by the creation of the public body Cornish Language Partnership, which identified a need to agree on a single standard orthography in order to end previous orthographical disagreements, secure government funding, and increase the use of Cornish in Cornwall.

 The new form was agreed in May 2008 after two years of negotiations, and was influenced by all the previous orthographies.
 The negotiating teams comprised members of all the main Cornish language groups, Kesva an Taves Kernewek, Kowethas an Yeth Kernewek, Agan Tavas, and Cussel an Tavas Kernuak, and received input from experts and academics from Europe and the United States.
 The agreement meant that Cornish became officially accepted and funded, with support from the UK government and the European Union.

 In June 2009, the Gorsedh Kernow voted overwhelmingly to adopt the Standard Written Form.

 In 2013, the SWF was reviewed in a process intended to identify problems and issues with the orthography.
 A small number of changes were made to the SWF, which made the orthography easier for learners and went some way to reducing the spelling difference between dialects.

+In 2021, a third edition of the SWF was published by the Akademi Kernewek, incorporating the decisions of the 2014 review and work over the subsequent decade.

+Despite being used by the vast majority of Cornish classes, the Standard Written Form, Middle with Main Graphs, is only responsible for a quarter of the written output of Cornish during the period 2009 - 2024 (i.e. following its introduction).
+Other varieties of the SWF are used in Cornish language wikipedia as well as published books, e.g. the multilingual Babadada dictionary, but most Cornish literary content is published in legacy orthographies or Kernowek Standard.